 Certified as a Health & Productivity Management Outstanding Organization (Large Enterprise Category)

-The Company was certified as the 2022 Health & Productivity Management Outstanding Organization under the large enterprise category for four years in row.
+The Company was certified as the 2023 Health & Productivity Management Outstanding Organization under the large enterprise category for five years in row.
 The Certified Health & Productivity Management Organization Recognition Program recognizes outstanding large enterprises, SMEs and other organizations engaging in efforts for the health and productivity management, based on the evaluation of enterprises' initiatives for overcoming health-related challenges in communities and for promoting health-conscious activities led by the Nippon Kenko Kaigi.
-The Company met all criteria such as initiatives to realize work-life balance and involvement of public health nurses with health maintenance and improvement measures, etc.
+The Company met all criteria such as initiatives to realize work-life balance and the involvement of public health nurses with health maintenance and improvement measures.